Build Successful Partnerships with Internal Stakeholders

 CEO, Graphite Connect

-When it comes to working with internal stakeholders, procurement professionals want to be seen as a trusted business partner rather than simply an order taker, a rival, or even worse, a deadweight.
+When it comes to internal stakeholder management, procurement professionals want to be seen as a trusted business partner rather than simply an order taker, a rival, or even worse, a deadweight.

 “If you don’t partner with the business, they just see you as a back-office function that’s in the way.
 And therefore, you get involved less, there’s less engagement and fewer savings,” says David Hearn, a procurement expert with over 30 years in the industry.
 “To succeed in this role, you must focus on business success.”
 By thinking in terms of a business partnership, you have a vested interest in the shared outcome.